 Key Stage 3

 Assessment takes place both formally and informally.
 The classroom teacher assesses student progress throughout the lesson by the use of various techniques including questioning and answering.
-More formal assessments take place termly with written assessment tasks.
+More formal assessments take place twice a term with written assessment tasks.
 There is an annual examination.

 Key Stage 4

 Assessment takes place both formally and informally.
 The classroom teacher assesses student progress throughout the lesson by the use of various techniques including questioning and answering.
-More formal assessments involve answering past examination questions which are then marked by the teacher with detailed feedback given.
+More formal assessments take place each half term.
+These involve answering past examination questions which are then marked by the teacher with detailed feedback given.
 There is an annual examination in Years 9 and 10.
-In Year 11 students sit mock examinations then two final examinations.
+In Year 11 students sit two mock examinations then two final examinations.
 There is no controlled assessment in RE.